What does a Commercial Credit Analyst do?

 How long does it take to become a Commercial Credit Analyst?

-The path to becoming a Commercial Credit Analyst involves several steps.
+The journey to becoming a Commercial Credit Analyst involves several steps.
 First, a person needs a bachelor's degree in finance, business, or a related field.
-This degree usually takes four years to complete.
+This education takes about four years.
 Many employers prefer candidates with a master's degree, which adds another two years.
+During this time, students learn about financial analysis, credit risk, and business management.

 Commercial Credit Analyst Job Description Sample